brndd/joyful-slop/readme.md

 ### Current Features

-* Create virtual devices with up to 8 axes and 74 buttons.
+* Create virtual devices with up to 8 axes, 4 hats, and 74 buttons.
 * Flexible rule system that allows several different types of rules, including:
-    * Simple 1:1 mappings of buttons and axes: Button1 -> VirtualButtonA
+    * Simple 1:1 mappings of buttons, axes, and hats: Button1 -> VirtualButtonA
     * Combination mappings: Button1 + Button2 -> VirtualButtonA
     * "Split" axis mapping: map sections of an axis to different outputs using deadzones.
     * "Combined" axis mapping: map two physical axes to one virtual axis.
-    * Axis -> button mapping with optional "proportional" repeat speed (i.e. repeat faster as the axis is engaged further)
+    * Axis -> Button mapping with optional "proportional" repeat speed (i.e. repeat faster as the axis is engaged further)
     * Axis -> Relative Axis mapping, for converting a joystick axis to mouse movement and scrollwheel events.
 * Define keyboard, mouse, and gamepad outputs in addition to joysticks.
 * Configure per-rule configurable deadzones for axes, with multiple ways to specify deadzones.